NixOS/rfcs/rfcs/0137-nix-language-version.md

 This sometimes involves backward-incompatible ("breaking") changes that currently cannot be made without significant downstream disruption.

 Therefore we propose a mechanims and policies to introduce changes to the Nix language in a controlled and deliberate manner.
-It aims to avoid breaking existing setups, and to minimise maintenance burden for implementors and users.
+It aims to avoid breaking existing code, to prevent inadvertently breaking reproducibility, and to minimise maintenance burden for implementors and users.
-The goal is for new versions of the Nix language evaluator to stay backward compatible with existing Nix expressions, and for new Nix expressions to be deliberately incompatible with existing evaluators.

-Regardless, changes to the language, especially breaking changes, should remain a rare exception.

 ## Motivating examples